doctrine/orm/docs/en/reference/native-sql.rst

 To achieve that, you must describe the SQL resultset structure using named native query (and sql resultset mappings if is a several resultset mappings).

-Like named query, a named native query can be defined at class level or in a XML or YAML file.
+Like named query, a named native query can be defined at class level or in an XML file.

 A resultSetMapping parameter is defined in @NamedNativeQuery, it represents the name of a defined @SqlResultSetMapping.